Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

 **Explanation:** In Method "getDefaultSharedPrefarances(this).getString()" Second parameter is passed so that it can be returned, in case key doesn't exist.
 So we need to pass an empty string to be returned in case key doesn't exist.

 #### Q20.
 Why is it problematic to define sizes using pixels on Android?
-- [ ] Although screen pixel density vary,this does not impact the use of pixels to define sizes.
+- [ ] Although screen pixel density varies, this does not impact the use of pixels to define sizes.
-- [ ] Large devices always have more pixels so your UI elements will be effected if you define them with pixels.
+- [ ] Large devices always have more pixels so your UI elements will be e=affected if you define them with pixels.
-- [ ] The same number of pixels may corresponds to different physical sizes, affecting the appearance of your UI elements.
+- [ ] The same number of pixels may correspond to different physical sizes, affecting the appearance of your UI elements.
 - [x] Different devices have different understanding of what a pixel is , affecting the appearance of your UI elements

-#### Q20.
+#### Q21.
 You need to get a listing devices that are attached to your computer with USB debugging enable.
 Which command would execute using the Android Debug Bridge?
 - [ ] list devices
 - [x] adb devices
 - [ ] list avd
 - [ ] dir devices

-#### Q21.
+#### Q22.
 Which drawable defination allows you to achieve the shape below?
 ![img](image/shape.png)
 - [ ]
 ```xml